 - Allergies and drug-related reactions occurring in the mouth and facial areas

-- Oral complications of medical and skin diseases that reflect in mouth
+- Oral complications of medical and skin diseases that reflect in the mouth

-- Autoimmune conditions affecting oral cavity [lupus, mixed connective tissue disorders, Sjogren’s syndrome]
+- Autoimmune conditions affecting the oral cavity [lupus, mixed connective tissue disorders, Sjogren’s syndrome]

 - Bad breath

 If you are experiencing any of these symptoms, feel free to contact us

 Oral and oropharyngeal cancer is on the rise every year.
 Mouth cancers will be diagnosed in about 145 new individuals daily in the US alone.
 Though this cancer is considered rare, the rates of occurrence (about 12,000 additional new cases per year) and death are significantly higher.
 Oral cancers can have an 80 to 90 % survival rate when diagnosed in the early stages of development.
 Unfortunately, they are found as late-stage cancers on most occasions.
 This accounts for a high death rate of about 43% at a five years from diagnosis.